JessGenert/War/README.md

 Example Output:

-"FOUR of SPADES" vs "NINE of SPADES" - "Player Two Wins The Turn" "EIGHT of DIAMONDS" vs "FIVE of DIAMONDS" - "Player One Wins The Turn" "QUEEN of SPADES" vs "FOUR of HEARTS" - "Player One Wins The Turn" "FIVE of HEARTS" vs "FIVE of SPADES" - "Player Two Wins The Turn" "SIX of DIAMONDS" vs "SIX of SPADES" - "Player Two Wins The Turn" "THREE of SPADES" vs "QUEEN of CLUBS" - "Player Two Wins The Turn" "NINE of CLUBS" vs "FOUR of CLUBS" - "Player One Wins The Turn" "ACE of HEARTS" vs "TEN of DIAMONDS" - "Player One Wins The Turn" "JACK of HEARTS" vs "EIGHT of HEARTS" - "Player One Wins The Turn" "NINE of HEARTS" vs "QUEEN of HEARTS" - "Player Two Wins The Turn" "NINE of DIAMONDS" vs "QUEEN of DIAMONDS" - "Player Two Wins The Turn" "THREE of CLUBS" vs "TWO of CLUBS" - "Player One Wins The Turn"
+"FOUR of SPADES" vs "NINE of SPADES" - "Player Two Wins The Turn" \n "EIGHT of DIAMONDS" vs "FIVE of DIAMONDS" - "Player One Wins The Turn"\n "QUEEN of SPADES" vs "FOUR of HEARTS" - "Player One Wins The Turn"\n "FIVE of HEARTS" vs "FIVE of SPADES" - "Player Two Wins The Turn"\n "SIX of DIAMONDS" vs "SIX of SPADES" - "Player Two Wins The Turn"\n "THREE of SPADES" vs "QUEEN of CLUBS" - "Player Two Wins The Turn"\n "NINE of CLUBS" vs "FOUR of CLUBS" - "Player One Wins The Turn"\n "ACE of HEARTS" vs "TEN of DIAMONDS" - "Player One Wins The Turn"\n "JACK of HEARTS" vs "EIGHT of HEARTS" - "Player One Wins The Turn"\n "NINE of HEARTS" vs "QUEEN of HEARTS" - "Player Two Wins The Turn" "NINE of DIAMONDS" vs "QUEEN of DIAMONDS" - "Player Two Wins The Turn" "THREE of CLUBS" vs "TWO of CLUBS" - "Player One Wins The Turn"